IHE/ITI.DeIdHandbook/DeID-handbook.md

 **Pseudonym**: A computed or assigned value that is substituted for one or more data elements in that subject’s record.
 Alias and nickname are common terms for pseudonym.
 For example, a pseudonym of “csrk123” could be added to a subject’s record, and that subject’s first, last, middle, and national ID numbers could be removed.
 The protection provided by a pseudonym is dependent on the system used to create and protect the relationship between the pseudonym and the person’s real identity.
 Well known aliases are an example of pseudonyms that provide little protection.
 More people know the alias “Lenin” than his birth name.
 This differs from anonymization by preserving continuity throughout the resulting data set.

-**Pseudonymization:  **A particular type of anonymization that removes the association between data and a subject and introduces a new identifier that establishes a bidirectional-mapping between that subject and the new identifier.
+**Pseudonymization**: A particular type of anonymization that removes the association between data and a subject and introduces a new identifier that establishes a bidirectional-mapping between that subject and the new identifier.
 Pronunciation guide: “soo-DON-imm-ization”, rhymes with optimization.

 **Real name**: The recognized names of the subject (natural person).
 This is often also called the “legal name”, but there can be subtle differences between legal requirements and identification.
 The real name can be multiple or change over time as a result of changes like a legal name change due to a marriage.
 Real names can also include extensive optional elements, such as the family history components of Spanish names or the extended content of some Indian names.